nejdetckenobi/gimme-that/README.md

 ## Installation

 Just use `pip install gimmethat` to install.
-It has following Python package dependencies
+It has following Python package dependencies, at its minimum

 - `flask`
 - `flask_bootstrap`
 - `netifaces`

+And if you want to use additional features like antivirus integration and notifications, you would need

+Python side
-- `clamd`
+- `clamd` (for antivirus integration)

+OS side
+- `python3-gi` (for notifications)
-- `libnotify-bin` (if you want to use notifications)
+- `libnotify-bin` (for notifications)
+- `clamav` (for antivirus integration)

 ## How to use it?